 I recently read an article that was published in 2011 on Poynter.org1 in which photographer, Damon Winter, explained the process and philosophy behind his award-winning photographs of a platoon of soldiers stationed in Afghanistan.
 Winter’s photo essay, ‘A Grunt’s Life’, was shot on site entirely on an iPhone using the app, Hipstamatic.
 For this series of photos, Winter received third place in Pictures of the Year International’s Feature Picture Story competition.
 Needless to say, this caused great controversy, with photographer, Chip Litherland, stating: “What we knew as photojournalism at its purest form is over and POYI just killed it”2.
-I will not go into the merits of whether this statement by Litherland truly reflects the state of affairs in modern-day photojournalism or not.
+I will not enter into the merits of this statement by Litherland, and I will forgo any discussion on what the state of affairs in modern-day photojournalism might be like.
 Yet, another statement by the same Litherland on Winter’s photo essay is indeed very piquant: “…what is relevant is the fact [that the images were] processed through an app that changes what was there when [Winter] shot them.”3

 I beg to differ.

-Yes, there is a difference in the two approaches, a fundamental difference, in that the act of choosing, for example, a camera, or a film, is in itself a transparent, prior decision, taken before the commencement of a process, while Hipstamatic’s choices are opaque, subsequent ‘decisions’, that come at (and demarcate) the end of a process.
-Winter goes further and says: “It is not the case that an image is taken and then a filter is chosen and applied later”1 – an act which could possibly count as a transparent, prior decision, taken before the commencement of a process, the process in this case being namely the post-processing required for the production of the final image – no, the deceit at play here is even more ingrained and pernicious; he says: “a photo is taken and then you must wait between five and 10 seconds or so as the image is processed before you can take the next one.”1
+Yes, there is a difference between the two approaches, a fundamental difference, in that the act of choosing, for example, a specific camera model or the type of photographic film to be used is in itself a transparent, prior decision, taken before the commencement of a process, while Hipstamatic’s choices are opaque, subsequent ‘decisions’, that come at (and demarcate) the end of a process.
+Winter goes further and says: “It is not the case that an image is taken and then a filter is chosen and applied later”1 – an act which had it been followed could have possibly counted as a transparent, prior decision, taken before the commencement of a process, the process in this case being namely the post-processing that would have been required for the production of the final image – no, the deceit at play here is even more ingrained and pernicious; he says: “a photo is taken and then you must wait between five and 10 seconds or so as the image is processed before you can take the next one.”1

-Apple’s fancy yet unobtrusively safe legalistic wording in their declaration for their ‘Shot on an iPhone’ campaign, which reads: “each photo and video…is the original […] without filters, adjustments or retouching”4, now resonates with new and added meaning – sure, nothing is intentionally changed or modified or retouched… it is simply lost in translation, as we say.
+Apple’s fancy, yet legalistically unobtrusively-safe, wording in their declaration for their ‘Shot on an iPhone’ campaign, which reads: “each photo and video…is the original […] without filters, adjustments or retouching”4, now resonates with new and added meaning – sure, nothing is intentionally changed or modified or retouched… it is simply lost in translation, as we say.

 1 MYERS, Steve.
 2011.
 ‘Damon Winter explains process, philosophy behind award-winning Hipstamatic photos’.
 Poynter.org [online].Available at: https://www.poynter.org/reporting-editing/2011/damon-winter-explains-process-philosophy-behind-award-winning-hipstamatic-photos/ [accessed 14 February 2019].